Greece Moments Greece Moments

 Althea Apartments

-Michalis and his sympathetic mother Frangitsa rent out two compact apartments with large balconies on the upper outskirts of the village.
-Newly furnished and well equipped, at fair prices and with magnificent view of Emporio.
+Michalis and his lovely mother Frangitsa rent out two compact apartments with large balconies on the upper edge of the village.
+Newly furnished and well equipped, at fair prices and with a magnificent view of Emporio.

-The hosts helped us with the luggage and were always available to help us with words and deeds.
-We can recommend the hotel without reservation.
+The hosts helped us with our luggage and were always on hand to help.
+We can recommend the apartments without reservation.
 All details can be found via the link to Booking.com*:

 ➲ Book Althea Apartments*